DarioI/ARES/README.md

 Any bugs or problems, please mail to <dario.incalza@gmail.com>

-##Features
-- Load .APK from system or dump from connected device
-- Android Permissions overview
-- Application information
-- Show usage of reflection code
-- Show usage of dynamic code update
-- Show usage of crypto code
-- Show usage of permissions
-- Decompilation and browsing through .java sources (integration of the Androguard Gui app)

 ##Roadmap
-- Add the possibilty to extract and save .xml files and resources from an apk
 - Project management: save progress on an apk sample and make it possible to resume analysis
 - Instrument APKs
 - Sign instrumented APKs